PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/illumina/strelka_germline_2.9.9.rst

 callRegions               Optional<Gzipped<bed>>  --callRegions=               1  Optionally provide a bgzip-compressed/tabix-indexed BED file containing the set of regions to call.
 No VCF output will be provided outside of these regions.
 The full genome will still be used to estimate statistics from the input (such as expected depth per chromosome).
-Only one BED file may be specified. (default: call the entire genome) mode                      Optional<String>        --mode                       3  (-m MODE)  select run mode (local|sge) queue                     Optional<String>        --queue                      3  (-q QUEUE) specify scheduler queue name memGb                     Optional<String>        --memGb                      3  (-g MEMGB) gigabytes of memory available to run workflow -- only meaningful in local mode, must be an integer (default: Estimate the total memory for this node for local mode, 'unlimited' for sge mode) quiet                     Optional<Boolean>       --quiet                      3  Don't write any log output to stderr (but still write to workspace/pyflow.data/logs/pyflow_log.txt) mailTo                    Optional<String>        --mailTo                     3  (-e) send email notification of job completion status to this address (may be provided multiple times for more than one email address)
+Only one BED file may be specified. (default: call the entire genome) mode                      Optional<String>        --mode                       3  (-m MODE)  select run mode (local|sge) queue                     Optional<String>        --queue                      3  (-q QUEUE) specify scheduler queue name quiet                     Optional<Boolean>       --quiet                      3  Don't write any log output to stderr (but still write to workspace/pyflow.data/logs/pyflow_log.txt) mailTo                    Optional<String>        --mailTo                     3  (-e) send email notification of job completion status to this address (may be provided multiple times for more than one email address)
 ========================  ======================  ==================  ==========  ====================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================